indiana-university/rivet-docs/content/components/overlays/alerts.md

 - Doesn't inform the user how long the system will be unavailable
 - Doesn't let the user know when the system is expected to be available again

-See the [Microcopy section](/docs/microcopy/) for additional information.
+See the [content guide section](/content-guide) for additional information.

 ## Page-level alerts
 {{< example lang="html" >}}<div class="alert alert--info m-bottom-md" role="alertdialog" aria-labelledby="information-alert-title">